 It’s a shame as they do a lot right at the design end of things – but much like Apple (who they clearly copy in their approach to everything from packaging to PR) – the have paid so much attention to design& marketing that the basics of functionality and support at the professional end are simply not in place.
 And (also like Apple), they are quite successful compared to their peers with distinctly better products.

 Feel free to ask for any digital asset management advice – obviously we deal with a lot of data at Image Science and we’ve never lost a file yet…

 This entry was posted on Tuesday, June 19th, 2012 at 11:59 am and is filed under Computers, Drobo, Image Science, Photoshop.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
+Both comments and pings are currently closed.